-If you have plenty of work during the winter these tips might be good for you.
-If you don't, then you must be ready because you never know when you will need to get your equipment ready to complete that winter work.
-During winter there are multiple things that you will need to do in order to maintain your tools and equipment ready and we have a list of things that you will need to know if you don't want to spend a lot of time warming up your equipment and oil lines.
+If you have plenty of construction work during the winter, consider following these tips to keep your business flowing smoothly.
+During the colder months, there are multiple things that you will need to do in order to maintain your tools and equipment and we have a list of things that you will need to know if you don't want to spend a lot of time warming up your equipment and oil lines.

 Heavy Equipment Winter Care Maintenance Tips: Oil and Coolant